Human rights in Sri Lanka: Government

-The Eastern province of Sri Lanka was taken over by Sri Lankan Forces after heavy fighting in 1990.
-Even after government forces moved in the early 1990 large number of disappearances and extrajudicial execution were continued.
-By October 1990, 3,000 people were estimated to have been killed or to have disappeared in the Ampara district.
-Further Many of the disappeared people were believed to have been killed as a result of extrajudicial execution.
+The Eastern Province of Sri Lanka was taken over by Sri Lankan forces after heavy fighting in 1990.
+Even after government forces moved in the early 1990 large number of disappearances and extrajudicial execution continued.
+By October 1990, 3,000 people were estimated to have been killed or "disappeared" in the Ampara district.
+Further, many of the disappeared people were believed to have been killed in extrajudicial execution.
 Likewise in Batticaloa another 1,500 people were reported to have disappeared.
 However, the true perpetrators of the disappearances are yet to be determined, with the Sri Lankan government and the rebels both accusing each other.